 What's not included?

-- Fees when visiting monasteries or places of interest during your trekking and free days
+- Entrance fees when visiting monasteries or places of interest during your trekking and free days

 - International flight tickets Nepal: We deliberately do not include this in our price.
 It is easier and cheaper to book this yourself.

-- Tips for drivers, guide, porter etc..: In Nepal it is customary to give a tip.
-For this trip it is about € 80 per person.
+- Tips for drivers, guide, porter etc.: In Nepal it is customary to give a tip.
+For this trip this is about € 80 per person.

 - Personal expenses such as check, electricity for recharging batteries, hot shower, boiled water,...